IIIF/api/source/api/presentation/3.0/index.md

  * A canvas _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
 The canvas's JSON representation _SHOULD_ be published at that URI.
  * A content resource _MUST_ have exactly one id unless it is embedded in the response, and it _MUST_ be the http(s) URI at which the resource is published.
  * A range _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
- * A layer _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
+ * An annotation collection _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
- * An annotation list _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
+ * An annotation page _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
- * An annotation _SHOULD_ have exactly one id, _MUST NOT_ have more than one, and the annotation's representation _SHOULD_ be published at that URI.
+ * An annotation _MUST_ have exactly one id, and the annotation's representation _SHOULD_ be published at that URI. {: .changed}

-##### @type
+##### type
+{: .changed}

 The type of the resource.
-For the resource types defined by this specification, the value of `@type` will be described in the sections below.
+For the resource types defined by this specification, the value of `type` will be described in the sections below.
 For content resources, the type may be drawn from other vocabularies.
 Recommendations for basic types such as image, text or audio are also given in the sections below.

  * All resource types _MUST_ have at least one type specified.